Mainz: Population

-Minority groups
+Foreign populations

-The following list shows the largest minority groups in Mainz as of 2022:
+The following list shows the largest foreign populations in Mainz as of 2022:

 Politics

 Mayor

-The mayor of Mainz was Michael Ebling of the Social Democratic Party (SPD) until he was promoted State Minister of the Interior in the government of Rhineland-Palatinate in 2022.
+The mayor of Mainz was Michael Ebling of the Social Democratic Party (SPD) until he was promoted State Minister of the Interior in the government of Rhineland-Palatinate in October 2022.
 The new mayoral election was held on 12 February 2023, with a runoff after Mainz carnival.
 The final election took place 5 March 2023.
-The new elected is Nino Haase, independent.
+The new elected mayor is Nino Haase, independent.